 In the uphill battle that home improvement tasks tend to be, updating your garage is often forgotten.
 But consider this: The 2021 Cost vs. Value Report chose garage door replacement as the #1 remodeling project for Return on Investment.
 In fact, homeowners saw 93.8% of the money they spent on the new door recouped in resale value.
 When you think about it, this makes sense because garage doors take up a large part of the exterior of many homes.
 This means thirty or forty percent of your curb appeal comes from the style of your door.

 Because the style of your garage door is so important, you need to consider the varieties available.
 Modern garage doors have become a popular choice to match the exterior of newer or updated homes.
 They are available in a wide range of material options including steel, aluminum, wood, and glass.
-In fact, your options for customizing your modern garage door are endless from panel types to windows configurations to color.
+In fact, your options for customizing your modern garage door are endless from panel types to window configurations to color.

 In essence, modern garage doors will focus on clean, simple lines in glass or metal framework.
-The heart of modern design is functionality and essentials only, with no clutter.
+The heart of the modern design is functionality and essentials only, with no clutter.
 However, “modern” is a broad term to describe several subcategories like Mid-Century Modern, Farmhouse Modern, and Contemporary.
 This means that within the umbrella term you have the opportunity to make modern style completely your own.
 Below, we will explore those three styles and how you can use them for your new garage door.

 Mid-Century Modern Garage Doors